jmontellano2603-ui/ME405---Term-Project-Website/README.md

 ## By John Urrutia and Pierce Baugher

 ## Introduction
 This years ME 405 term project centered around the construction of "Romi", a small robot kit by Polulu.
-The computer controlling Romi is a STM32 NUCLEO-L476RG, with an additional power distributin board to proivde safe power, and a " The purpose was to gain hands on expierence with wiring motors and sensors, creating structured, adaptable, and expandable code with the goal of creating a reliable closed feedback system.
+The computer controlling Romi is a STM32 NUCLEO-L476RG, with an additional power distributin board to proivde safe power, and a " The purpose was to gain hands on expierence with wiring motors and sensors, creating structured and adaptable code with the goal of creating a reliable closed feedback system that would be tested on a playing field.

 ## Wiring
 ![Wiring Diagram](/Image/Wiring%20Pinout.png)